Skip to main content

 What are the facts about premature ejaculation?

-• We do not know accurately how common it is but between 1 in 3 & 1 in 5 men (20-30%) are thought to have premature ejaculation;
+• We do not know accurately how common it is but between 1 in 3 & 1 in 5 men (20-30%) are thought to have PE;

-• Less than a quarter of men with premature ejaculation actually seek medical advice for their condition; and
+• Less than a quarter of men with PE actually seek medical advice for their condition;

-• Premature ejaculation is often associated with erectile dysfunction (impotence) and with rapid loss of erection after ejaculation.
+• PE can be associated with erectile dysfunction (impotence) and with rapid loss of erection after ejaculation; and

 What should I expect when I visit my GP?